 Condition: Lateral epicondylosis (LE) is a common painful condition that affects the tendons that join the forearm muscles on the outside of the elbow.
 This condition is often referred to as “tennis elbow”.

-History and Symptoms: Pain is often sharp and localizes to the outside of the elbow, although it may radiate from the elbow.
+History and Symptoms: LE pain is often sharp and localizes to the outside of the elbow, although it may radiate from the elbow.
 Pain may increase due to activities that involve gripping, straightening, or flexing the wrist.
-Swelling may be observed.
+Swelling may also be observed.
 If entrapment of the nerve that passes through the elbow (radial nerve) occurs, the patient may have numbness and weakness in the elbow, wrist, hand, and lower arm.
-Past history, including pain or swelling in other joints and aggravating and relieving factors, is important.
+A history of pain or swelling in other joints and aggravating and relieving factors, is important.
 Information about one’s job, hobbies and other activities are also relevant and should be discussed with your PM&R physician.

 Physical Exam: PM&R physicians will perform a physical exam to assess and inspect the wrist, elbow, shoulder, and neck.
 The range of motion and tenderness upon touch to the area of the elbow will be examined.
-If need be, the stretching ability and grip strength may be tested.
+If need be, the stretching ability and grip strength of hand may be tested.

-Diagnostic Process: To diagnose nerve entrapment, sensation and motor responses, including reflexes, should be evaluated.
+Diagnostic Process: In order to diagnose nerve entrapment correctly, sensation and motor responses of the muscles, including reflexes, should be evaluated.
 When evaluating athletes, analyzing their technique is essential.
-Diagnostic tools such as X-rays, MRI, and ultrasound can help to diagnose LE and rule out any other problems.
+Diagnostic tools such as X-rays, MRI, and ultrasound can help PM&R physicians diagnose LE and rule out any other problems.

-Other Resources for Patients and Families: Patients should be educated about modifications to sports- or work-related activities.
+Other Resources for Patients and Families: Patients should be educated about modifications to sports or work-related activities by PM&R physicians.
 Family and societal roles may be affected, suggesting that support for patients and families is beneficial.